Azure/bicep-types-az/generated/relay/microsoft.relay/2021-11-01/types.md

 ## HybridConnectionProperties
 ### Properties
 * **createdAt**: string (ReadOnly): The time the hybrid connection was created.
-* **listenerCount**: int (ReadOnly): The number of listeners for this hybrid connection.
+* **listenerCount**: int {minValue: 0, maxValue: 25} (ReadOnly): The number of listeners for this hybrid connection.
 Note that min : 1 and max:25 are supported.
 * **requiresClientAuthorization**: bool: Returns true if client authorization is needed for this hybrid connection; otherwise, false.
 * **updatedAt**: string (ReadOnly): The time the namespace was updated.
 * **userMetadata**: string: The usermetadata is a placeholder to store user-defined string data for the hybrid connection endpoint.
 For example, it can be used to store descriptive data, such as a list of teams and their contact information.
 Also, user-defined configuration settings can be stored.